ao333/IOTA-Visualizer/README.md

     cd server
     npm install
     npm start
 **IMPORTANT**:  There are two files, config_neo4j.js and config_mongo.js, in 'config' folder which contain connection username and password of our database.
-If you want to use your own local database, please change these two files to your own username and password.
-If these two files are missing, please create them in 'config' folder following formats shown below.
+If these files are missing, please create them in 'config' folder following formats shown below.

 ## Database
 **in 'database' folder**